 BlackBerry Jams are live events for application developers to get direct support from BlackBerry employees.
 BlackBerry Jam sessions happen all over the world, and often take place alongside larger conferences.
 BlackBerry Jam Americas, BlackBerry Jam Europe, and BlackBerry Jam Asia are the established regional events so far.
 Previously, BlackBerry had held DevCon events geared towards programmers, but they have since been rebranded.
-The next BlackBerry Jam session will take place alongside BlackBerry Live in Orlando Florida between May 14 and May 16.

 If you're looking to learn more about building cross-platform Enterprise apps, a new BlackBerry Jam Direct virtual conference is set to take place on February 26th.
 This virtual conference is designed to help you understand how easy it is to develop cross-platform apps for enterprise with BlackBerry.
 A special live video broadcast format will let you learn, explore and interact as if you were at an in-person conference.Continue Reading →

 BlackBerry has been trotting the globe looking for new ways to help developers get started on the platform, but thanks to Startup Jam, they also lent a hand to prospective entrepreneurs looking to get a foot in the door.
 The first event opened as over 200 developers and entrepreneurs spent two days engaging with 20 top mentors on their ideas that they hope to come BlackBerry apps or services.
 Attendees learned all bout getting started in their business from idea to finished product including validating their ideas, prototyping and even learning how to pitch.